 3. How do I look after my kitchen floor?

-A kitchen floor will probably see the most footfall and use than any other room in the house!
+Kitchen floor tiles will probably see the most footfall and use than any other room in the house!
 With this in mind, porcelain and natural stone are very practical options with just a few key steps needed to look after your stone floor and keep it looking its best for years to come.

 Natural stone needs sealing when installing which acts as a protective barrier against stains, vacuuming with a brush attachment is recommended and spot cleaning any spillages promptly.
 Any harsh, acidic cleaners need to be avoided with natural stone – look for pH neutral cleaners and cleaners that say, ‘suitable for natural stone’.
 If you do have any stubborn stains on the tiles, there are products available to help remove these.
 Keeping mopping to a minimum will help the sealant to last longer and avoid mopping excess dirt into the grout.